yizhang82/yizhang82.github.io/_posts/2017-03-19-value-type-boxing.md

 call    00007ff8`cfa700e0
 ```

 Note that I'm showing x64 assembly code, which is much easier to understand.
 The first 4 arguments are always passed in register `rcx`, `edx`, `r8`, `r9` (rest is passed through stack), and return value is returned in `rax`.
 All these are 64-bit wide registers.
-In the code above, JIT is passing the 'this' pointer in rcx (pointing to portion of the stack starting at `rbp-18h`, and the integer 10 (0x0a) in `rdx/edx` (`edx` is simply the lower 32-bit portion of `rax`).
+In the code above, JIT is passing the 'this' pointer in rcx (pointing to portion of the stack starting at `rbp-18h`, and the integer 10 (0x0a) in `rdx/edx` (`edx` is simply the lower 32-bit portion of `rdx`).

 Now if you look at the actual code Foo.AddValue: